arrai-innovations/circleci-orbs/README.md

 -   It is assumed that repositories have been configured within the Sentry organisation so that commits can be associated with the release.
 Refer to the [Sentry documentation on this matter](https://docs.sentry.io/product/cli/releases/#sentry-cli-commit-integration).

 For information on how to override these defaults, refer to the generated [documentation](https://circleci.com/orbs/registry/orb/arrai/sentry).
 An [example configuration](/examples/sentry.yml) is provided in the [examples folder](/examples/).

+### pypi

+Publishes python packages to a PyPI (or compatible) server.
+It does not include the build step.
+It is assumed that some other job builds the packages and persists the dist folder to the workspace.
+Refer to the [example configuration](/examples/pypi.yml) on how this might look.

+For information on configuration parameters, refer to the generated [documentation](https://circleci.com/orbs/registry/orb/arrai/pypi).

 ## Developing Orbs